fspoettel/linkding-on-fly/README.md

 3. Create a [persistent volume](https://fly.io/docs/reference/volumes/) to store the `linkding` application data:

-    > Fly's free tier includes `3GB` of storage across your VMs.
+    > ℹ️ Fly's free tier includes `3GB` of storage across your VMs.
 Since `linkding` is very light on storage, a `1GB` volume will be more than enough for most use cases.
 It's possible to change volume size later.
 A how-to can be found in the _"Verify Backups / Scale Persistent Volume"_ section below.

     ```sh
     # List available regions via: flyctl platform regions